imarc/handbook/strategy.markdown

 Strategy deliverables should contain some combination of the following meta information.

- - **Client Name:** Example: "iMarc LLC"
+Client Name
+: Example: *iMarc LLC*

+Document title
- - **Document title:** What is this and what role does it play in the project?
-Example: "Product Detail Page Wireframe"
+:	What is this and what role does it play in the project?
+Example: *Product Detail Page Wireframe*

+Version Number
+:	A collaboration aid.
+Example: *v7*

+Updated Date
- - **Updated Date:** When was this wireframe last updated?
-Example: "September 14, 2012"
+:	When was this document last updated?
- - **Version Number:** A collaboration aid.
-Example: "v7"
+Example: *September 4, 2012*

+Author
- - **Author:** Each document has one author.
+:	Each document has one author.
 The last person to touch the document is the author of record and is responsible for its contents.
-Example: "David Tufts"
+Example: *David Tufts*

+Revision Notes
- - **Revision Notes:** What changed in this revision; mainly used in Functional Requirements and Production Specification documents.
+:	What changed in this revision; mainly used in Functional Requirements and Production Specification documents.

+#### Example of document metadata:

 ![Wireframe title, date, annotations](img/strategy/metadata-wireframe.png)